challeau/my-notes/resources/Python/eve+mongoengine.md

 Callbacks will receive the resource accessed, original `flask.request` object and the response payload.

-#### 2.5.3 Database event hooks
+### 6.3 - Database event hooks

-Database event hooks work like request event hooks.
+**Database event hooks work like request event hooks**.
 These events are fired before and after a database action.
 Here is an example of how events are configured:

 ```python
 def add_signature(resource, response):
     response['SIGNATURE'] = "A %s from eve" % resource